halkyon/silverstripe-reqchecker/README.md

 ## Introduction

-This script will check your server environment to make sure it is configured correctly for SilverStripe (http://silverstripe.org).
+A script which will check your server environment to make sure it is configured correctly for SilverStripe (http://silverstripe.org).

+## Requirements

+ * Existing PHP environment with webserver setup

 ## Using